1989–90 Segunda División B

 The 1989–90 Segunda División B season was the 13th since its establishment.
 The first matches of the season were played on 2 September 1989, and the season ended on 27 May 1990.

+The division was divided into four geographic groups.
+The group champions were Real Avilés in Group 1, UE Lleida in Group 2, Albacete Balompié in Group 3, and Orihuela in Group 4.

 Overview before the season

 80 teams joined the league, including four relegated from the 1988–89 Segunda División and 19 promoted from the 1988–89 Tercera División.
 The composition of the groups was determined by the Royal Spanish Football Federation, attending to geographical criteria.